ramirez-alberto/web_notes/angular.md

     var? -> is a optional property.
 In template is a safe navigation operator and check if the property exists.
     `${accNum}` text format
+    var$ -> $ symbol indicates var is an Observable var! -> ! symbol indicates var is not null or undefined

 ## Pipes
     https://angular.io/guide/pipes

+    async keyword -> This identifies Angular's AsyncPipe and subscribes to an Observable automatically so you won't have to do so in the component class.

 Troubleshoot ngx boostrap
 Change oath in angular.json ( is wrong by default)